abhishekmalvadkar/amalvadkar-blog/content/posts/2025/2025-05-16-mastering-timeouts-avoiding-latency-pitfalls-across-layers.md

 url: "/mastering-timeouts-avoiding-latency-pitfalls-across-layers/"
 toc: true
 draft: false
-categories: [ "system design", "architecture" ]
+categories: [ "architecture" ]
-tags: [ "high-level-design" ]
+tags: [ "high-level-design" , "timeout"]
 ---

 It was a quiet production day—until it wasn’t.